Roly67/reformuk-northcornwall/_pages/boilerplate/about.md

 discuss and scrutinise issues from a wide and diverse range of experts and opinions.

-As you Potential Parliamentary Candidate for North Cornwall, I offer you a range of true conservative thoughts and policies that you may not see being offered from main stream parties (e.g. Conservative, Labour, Lib Dem).
+As your Potential Parliamentary Candidate for North Cornwall, I offer you a range of true conservative thoughts and policies that you may not see being offered from main stream parties (e.g. Conservative, Labour, Lib Dem).